 How to Get the Best Deals on Airfare

 Other than watching for specials and promotions from the airlines, there are a few other ways to get cheap flights and save on your trip price.

 The top method is to book your vacation and flights to Turks and Caicos when there’s less demand and more availability.
 Like many tourism destinations, the Turks and Caicos experiences normal fluctuations in visitor arrivals.
 The winter months are the “high season”, and the late summer and autumn is the “low season”, seeing the lowest activity.
 You’ll typically save a significant amount on accommodation, flights, and car rental if you book outside of the peak tourism times.
 See Best Times to Visit Turks and Caicos.

 Another way to find flight deals is to connect through and make the final leg of the journey from the smaller US cities such as Fort Lauderdale, where lower airport costs reduce the airfare.

-It’s possible to find flight and resort package deals.
+It’s possible to find deals on both your flight and hotel or resort with vacation packages.
 If what’s included in the deal is what you’re looking for, they may make sense.
-Keep in mind that with a bit of online research, you’ll often be able to match or do better by booking separately.
+Keep in mind that with a bit of online research, you may be able to match or do better by booking separately.

 As is usual for most destinations, round-trip fares can be almost the same cost as a one-way fare.